-House of Wallenberg is critically acclaimed Swedish artist, song-writer, producer and DJ Petter Wallenberg.
+House of Wallenberg is critically acclaimed Swedish artist, author, producer, director and activist Petter Wallenberg.

-In 2016 he released his new album ‘My House is Your House’.
-The record challenges today’s testosterone-fuled, white-washed stadium EDM, taking house music back to its original sound: queer, black and vocal-driven.
-‘My House Is Your House’ is both a personal art project and advocacy.
+In 2016, under his stage name House of Wallenberg, he released the album ‘My House is Your House’.
+The record challenged today’s testosterone-fuled, white-washed stadium EDM, taking house music back to its original sound: queer, black and vocal-driven.
+The single ”I Believe” features legendary house pioneer Adeva and reached #22 at Music Week Club Chart.

-The same year he released his critically acclaimed debut album ‘Legends’ where he collaborated with his favourite female singers of all time, including Swedish rap legends Neneh Cherry and Leila K, new Swedish soul superstar Mapei, Ari Up of legendary punk band The Slits, Jwl B of Florida rappers Yo Majesty, Octavia St Laurent from legendary vogue documentary Paris is burning, Victoria Wilson James from Soul II Soul and Nicolette of Massive Attack fame.
+The same year he released his critically acclaimed debut album ‘Legends’ where he collaborated with his favourite female singers of all time, including Swedish rap legends Neneh Cherry and Leila K, Ari Up of legendary punk band The Slits, Jwl B of Florida rappers Yo Majesty, Octavia St Laurent from legendary vogue documentary Paris is burning, Victoria Wilson James from Soul II Soul and Nicolette of Massive Attack fame.

 ‘Legends’ received rave reviews, with Swedish music magazine Sonic rating it 9 out of 10 and the country's biggest newspaper Aftonbladet calling it "the mightiest guestlist in Swedish pop history."